 Since 2010, Stanford Global Studies has partnered with community colleges through innovative projects such as the Stanford Human Rights Education Initiative (SHREI) and the Education Partnership for Internationalizing Curriculum (EPIC) to bring together faculty and administrators committed to developing global and international studies.
 Fellows will join a growing network of EPIC alumni from across the state who are developing innovative programs to internationalize curricula.

 *The EPIC Community College Faculty Fellowship program is made possible through the support of Department of Education Title VI funding.
-Note that the 2022-23 program is contingent upon additional funding.

 Application & Program Details

 - Fellows attend a three-day intensive workshop at Stanford on August 7-9, 2023.

 - Fellows participate in monthly virtual seminars to work collaboratively on their projects with their cohort and Stanford staff.
 Sessions also include presentations by Stanford faculty and academic discussions based on readings of the latest trends in global studies (September 2023 - April 2024).